alabiibrahim/Pizza-sales-report/README.md

 --12.
 Find the pizza name with the second highest quantity sold

-SELECT TOP 2  pIZZA_NAME,  SUM(quantity) AS RankQty FROM Pizza_sales WHERE quantity <
+WITH TotalSales AS (SELECT pizza_name, SUM(quantity) AS TotalQty FROM Pizza_sales
-(SELECT MAX(QUANTITY) FROM pizza_sales )
+ GROUP BY pizza_name) SELECT pizza_name,TotalQty			--Second with the highest qty sold
-GROUP BY pizza_name
+						FROM (SELECT pizza_name, totalQty,
-ORDER BY RankQty DESC; --Second with the highest qty sold
+						DENSE_RANK() OVER (ORDER BY Totalqty DESC) AS QuantityRank FROM Totalsales ) AS RankedSales WHERE QuantityRank = 2;

 ```